-- (28) Includes warrants to purchase 57,343 ADSs purchased by Cranshire Master Fund in the private placement that closed on February 22, 2012. - (29) CCA is the investment manager of a managed account for Freestone II and has voting control and investment discretion over securities held in by Freestone II in such managed account.
+- (28) Includes warrants to purchase 57,343 ADSs purchased by Cranshire Master Fund in the private placement that closed on February 22, 2012. - CCA is the investment manager of a managed account for Freestone II and has voting control and investment discretion over securities held in by Freestone II in such managed account.
 Mr. Kopin, the president, the sole member and the sole member of the Board of Managers of CCA, has voting control over CCA.
 As a result, each of Mr. Kopin and CCA may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act of 1934, as amended) of the securities held by Freestone II in such managed account.

 CCA is also the investment manager Cranshire Master Fund and CCA has voting control and investment discretion over securities held by Cranshire Master Fund.
-Mr. Kopin, the president, the sole member of the Board of Managers of CCA, has voting control over CCA.
-As a result, each of Mr. Kopin and CCA may be deemed to have beneficial ownership (as determined under Securities held by Cranshire Master Fund.
-Mr. Kopin, the president, the sole member of the Board of Managers of CCA, has voting control over CCA.
-As a result, each of Mr. Kopin and CCA may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act - of 1934, as amended) of the securities held by Cranshire Master Fund that are described in footnote 27. - (30) Includes warrants to purchase 3,846 ADSs purchased by Freestone in the private placement that closed on February 22, 2012. - (31) Iroquois Capital Management L.L.C ("Iroquois Capital") is the investment manager for Iroquois Master Fund, Ltd. ("IMF").
+Mr. Kopin, the president, the sole member and the sole member of the Board of Managers of CCA, has voting control over CCA.
+As a result, each of Mr. Kopin and CCA may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act of 1934, as amended) of the securities held by Cranshire Master Fund that are described in footnote 27. - (30) Includes warrants to purchase 3,846 ADSs purchased by Freestone in the private placement that closed on February 22, 2012. - (31) Iroquois Capital Management L.L.C ("Iroquois Capital") is the investment manager for Iroquois Master Fund, Ltd. ("IMF").
 Consequently, Iroquois Capital has voting control and investment discretion over securities held by IMF.
 As managing members of Iroquois Capital, Joshua Silverman and Richard Abbe make voting and investment decisions on behalf of Iroquois Capital in its capacity as investment manager to IMF.
 As a result of the foregoing, Mr. Silverman and Mr. Abbe may be deemed to have beneficial ownership of the securities held by IMF.
-Notwithstanding the foregoing, Mr. Silverman and Mr. Abbe disclaim such beneficial ownership. - (32) Includes warrants to purchase 50,000 ADSs purchased by IMF in the private placement that closed on February 22, 2012. - (33) Pan Atlantic Bank and Trust Limited ("Pan Atlantic") is a wholly owned subsidiary of FCMI Financial Corporation ("FCMI").
+Notwithstanding the foregoing, Mr. Silverman and Mr. Abbe disclaim such beneficial ownership. - (32) Includes warrants to purchase 50,000 ADSs purchased by IMF in the private placement that closed on February 22, 2012. - Pan Atlantic Bank and Trust Limited ("Pan Atlantic") is a wholly owned subsidiary of FCMI Financial Corporation ("FCMI").
 All of the outstanding shares of FCMI are owned by Albert D. Friedberg ("Mr. Friedberg"), members of his family and trusts for the benefit of members of his family.
 Mr. Friedberg retains possession of the voting and dispositive power over the FCMI shares held by members of the Friedberg family and trusts for the benefit of members of his family and, as a result, controls and may be deemed the beneficial owner of 100% of the outstanding shares of and sole controlling person of FCMI.
-As a result, both Mr. Friedberg and FCMI may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act of 1934, as amended) of the securities held by Pan Atlantic. - (34) Includes 9,799,290 Ordinary Shares owned by Pan Atlantic Bank and Trust Limited ("Pan Atlantic") as of July 9, 2012 along with 1,400,000 ADSs and warrants to purchase 700,000 ADSs purchased by Pan Atlantic in the private placement that closed on February 22, 2012.
+As a result, both Mr. Friedberg and FCMI may be deemed to have beneficial ownership (as determined under Section 13(d) of the Securities Exchange Act of 1934, as amended) of the securities held by Pan Atlantic. - Includes 9,799,290 Ordinary Shares owned by Pan Atlantic Bank and Trust Limited ("Pan Atlantic") as of July 9, 2012 along with 1,400,000 ADSs and warrants to purchase 700,000 ADSs purchased by Pan Atlantic in the private placement that closed on February 22, 2012.